khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 To get a **B:**

 * Participate in 90% of classes
-* Submit 90% of short written assignments
+* Submit 90% of assignments

 To get an **A:**

 * **On top of everything specified in “B”**, write a good final essay about a neuroscience paper.
 See the detailed instructions at the end of this document.
-We may also have some sort of "paper presentation session" for those that decide to try it.
+For "borderline cases", we may also have 1:1 "paper presentation sessions" during completion week.

-## Attendance
+## Attendance and tardiness

 If you miss more than two weeks worth of classes, you will have to withdraw from the course.
 Please don't do it!

+If you are late to class 3 times, it will count as one missed session.

 # Academic integrity and plagiarism

-For all homework assignments, the *writing* should be done by *you*.
-Borrowing *texts* from other people or from the internet without an acknowledgement (such as a citation, a reference, an explicit acknowledgement) is unacceptable, and will result in bad things happening.
+For all assignments, the *writing* should be done by *you*.
+Borrowing texts from other people or from the internet without an acknowledgement (such as a citation, a reference, an explicit acknowledgement) is unacceptable, and will result in bad things happening.

-At the same time, for most assignments, collaboration and team work are heavily encouraged.
+At the same time, for most assignments, collaboration and team work are very much encouraged!
 Seek inspiration by talking to your peers before doing your work!
 Show your work to other people and ask for their suggestions and feedback!
 Offer your help to struggling brothers and sisters!
 I expect you to do your own work, but also productively collaborate, as that's how it happens in real life.

 # Mutation clause

-Instructor will continue to improve this syllabus during the semester, to make the course even more amazing (for example, move topics around if we are slow, change reading materials, etc.)
+I will continue to improve this syllabus during the semester, to make the course even more amazing (for example, move topics around if we are slow, change reading materials, etc.)

 The changes will never be retroactive though!
 If a rule changes, it will only apply to future assignments, not to past assignments :)

 # DRAFT Weekly Schedule

 **Please, rely on weekly posts on Piazza for homework.
-This plan below is roughly correct, but needs some fine-tuning ;)**
+The plan below is mostly correct, but needs fine-tuning**

-For the readings, the code "UT s1ch1-2" stands for "[University of Texas free textbook](https://nba.uth.tmc.edu/neuroscience/toc.htm)" section 1, chapters 1 to 2.

 | **Week** | Nuts and bolts                                               | Labs and fancy Assignments                           | Where it connects                                            |
 | -------- | ------------------------------------------------------------ | ---------------------------------------------------- | ------------------------------------------------------------ |